 RELIGION 171-0 Varieties of Religious Tradition Introduction to a variety of the world's major religious traditions.
-RELIGION 173-0 Religion, Medicine, and Suffering in the West Examination of religious healing ceremonies and Christian perspectives on pain and suffering in light of the meaning of physical pain in the everyday lives of men and gious traditions; comparative study of sacred story, ritual, spiritual philosophy, and practice.
+RELIGION 173-0 Religion, Medicine, and Suffering in the West Examination of religious healing ceremonies and Christian perspectives on pain and suffering in light of the meaning of physical pain in the everyday lives of men and women.